eeehh/improved-fa/README.md

 ## Custom Plugins
 **NOTE: This project is licensed under the GNU General Public License v3.0, and therefore, custom plugins must be made open-source and available for anyone to use.
 We recommend doing this by opening a pull request to include your plugin in the extension itself.**

-If you are interested in making your own custom plugins, read the Wiki guide.
+If you are interested in making your own custom plugins, [read the Wiki](https://github.com/LachlanWalls/improved-fa/wiki/Creating-Plugins).

 If you have an idea for a plugin, but can't make it yourself, submit an issue with the label 'plugin request' - NOT 'enhancement'!